author logo, Pat Cryer, webmaster

 The Royal Institution Christmas lectures take place, as their name implies, close to Christmas at London's Royal Institution.
 They are annual events at which a renowned scientist runs a series of lectures with inspirational demonstrations.
 These days they are televised and have been for most of my adult life.

-The whole class went, and, being in London, there was no significant cost.
+The whole class went in their O Level year, and, being in London, there was no significant cost.
 I can't remember what the lectures were on, but I do remember the awe I felt in the Royal Institution's curved and raked lecture theatre.
 I have since been there many times.

 Visit to Mill Hill Observatory